 How to enable the emoji keyboard on an iPhone

-Start with the Settings icon on your iPhone and tap it to get to the General category, which you’ll find as you scroll down the list.
-When you find it, look for the Keyboard category, and then Keyboards get to the Add New Keyboard command.
-Then, swipe down until you find Emoji among the list of foreign language and various other keyboards and tap.
+Go to Settings on your iPhone and tap General, which you’ll find as you scroll down the list.
+When you find it, look for and tap Keyboard, and then Keyboards to get to the Add New Keyboard command.
+Then, swipe down until you find Emoji among the list of foreign languages and various other keyboards.
+Lastly, tap it.

-That’s all, folks!
-The Emoji font is now enabled, and you can see it listed as one of your keyboards.
-You can tell it’s there by locating the smiley icon at the bottom of your keyboard in any of your Apple apps.
+To ensure that you have, in fact, installed the emoji keyboard, just glance down to the bottom of your regular keyboard, where there should be an image of a smiley face.
 That means you can get started using it immediately.
-To use it, tap the smiley icon and you’ll see the entire roster of symbols included in the font.
+To use it, tap the smiley icon, and you’ll see the entire roster of symbols included in the font.
 You can use your emoji font with native iPhone apps like Mail, Notes, and Messages and any other app you have that supports Apple’s Color Emoji font.